 Liquid diphenhydramine (Bendadryl); infant or child ibuprofen; pedialyte popsicles; sunscreen of SPF 30 or higher; calamine lotion; bandages of many sizes; and high quality tweezers for removing ticks and splinters.

-Spring Allergy Season Is Here.
-Hyde Park Pediatrics would like to remind all of our patients who suffer from springtime allergies that it is time to begin your nasal steroid allergy medicines.
-Pollen counts in the air rise very quickly once the weather warms and trees and flowers begin to bloom.
+Fall Allergy Season Will Soon Be Here.
+Hyde Park Pediatrics would like to remind all of our patients who suffer from Fall allergies that it is time to begin your nasal steroid allergy medicines.
 Nasal steroid medicines such as fluticasone (Flonase) and mometasone (Nasonex) work better to prevent allergy symptoms from developing, than ridding allergy symptoms once they are well-established.
-Patients with asthma which worsens in the Spring should consider moving to the yellow zone of their asthma action plan.
+Patients with asthma which worsens in the Fall should consider moving to the yellow zone of their asthma action plan.

 Introduction of Fish Into Infants' Diets Between 6-12 Months Old Significantly Reduces Their Risk of Asthma.
 A new study published in the journal Pediatrics shows that infants who begin eating fish between 6 and 12 months old have a significantly lower risk of wheezing at age 4 years compared to infants who did not consume fish in the second half of the first year of life.
 Infants 6-12 months old should be offered fish along with a broad range of healthy, natural, non-chokable foods.
 Infants less than one year old should never be given honey.